How many times have you wished your dog could talk so you could know exactly what they are thinking?

 “When a dog is happy, his whole body looks soft,” Horwitz says.
 “And when a happy dog wags his tail, the tail wags his whole body.
 He has relaxed ears, a soft pant, eyes are soft.
 Everything about him says, ‘I’m cool.
 I’m good.’”

-Is he interested and stimulated?
+Are they interested and stimulated?

 “That kind of tail wag says, ‘I’m thinking, I’m assessing,’” Horwitz says.